Bullwinkle's Entertainment: Animatronics

 The last new Bullwinkle's animatronic stage was created in 1999 for the Tukwila, Washington location.
 An updated take on the "B-Show" configuration, this stage is themed after a movie theater box office, decorated with authentic film reels and cases, and multicolored crates and barrels in the mix.
 Unlike the previous "B-Show" design, there is a revolving turntable that acts as a substitute for the stage curtains, rotating right 180 degrees to reveal Rocky and Bullwinkle behind the box office facade (which itself is adorned with posters advertising the two "stars" as the shuttered window reads "closed" in the center).
 Boris and Natasha, by this point, like the Northwoods configuration, were no longer wood-carvings stacked on top of each other and were instead presented side by side in their accurate colors from the cartoons.
 This was the only Moosetronic stage built without the Fantasy Fountain Show in mind.
 All the animatronics at Tukwila, along with the Rocky, Bullwinkle, Boris and Natasha animatronics used for the Northwoods installations, were provided by Dreamation of Yucca Valley, California (the Northwoods Dudley Do-Right and Underdog animatronics were AVG-built, recycled from defunct locations).
 Dreamation replicated the mechanical designs of AVG's Moosetronic incarnations but redesigned the cosmetics to be more fur and fiberglass-based.
 It was also at this time that Bullwinkle gained a Wossamotta U red sweater instead of an orange colored coat with tan cuffs.
 Since 2019, Tukwila's stage has become the only surviving animatronics left at a Bullwinkle's location, as Wilsonville, Oregon's stage (an AVG "B-Show" with a few added Dreamation cosmetics) was removed and disassembled to make way for the modern Bullwinkle's Entertainment remodel.
-In current times, Tukwila's animatronics appear to only operate on a request basis instead of being automatically timed, a business decision that has similarly been made by Chuck E. Cheese's and their last remaining animatronic locations, likely as a means to reduce maintenance costs.
+In current times, Tukwila's animatronics appeared to only operate on a request basis instead of being automatically timed, a business decision that has similarly been made by Chuck E. Cheese's and their last remaining animatronic locations, likely as a means to reduce maintenance costs.
+Although it was originally believed that Tukwila would have kept their animatronics upon remodeling, the last public Bullwinkle's "Moosetronics" show was removed after September 17th, 2026, which by that point was already decommissioned and left as a static display.